 The mission of the Construction Management program is to advance world-class project management for the built environment through effective teaching, research, and service.

 The Construction Management program will provide quality undergraduate and graduate programs that foster student learning through a wide variety of instructional applications.
-This will be accomplished by the following goals:
+This will be accomplished by the following objectives:

 - Curriculum: Offer globally competitive, technologically current programs that are recognized and respected for preparing students to enter the workforce.